 My current potty trainee LOVES airplanes, so I made an airplane incentive chart that has made all the difference.
 [Read more…]

 Diving into other people’s research and discoveries is the best way to jump start your learning.
 You get the opportunity to learn in just a few days what others spend life-times researching and honing.
 Here are some books that have had an impact on my financial philosophy.

-I have read all of these books and I highly recommend them: [Read more…]
+I have read and pondered all of these books and I highly recommend them: [Read more…]